Hook said: “Dimensions is not intended to be a bibliometric product, but rather a discovery product”. (The Bookseller, 15th Jan 2018)

 “Dimensions is inclusive in terms of content coverage, rather than curated as is the case for Scopus and Web of Science.
 Of course, what reads to some as more inclusive can be seen by others as less rigorous selection…”

-On both search types the results rapidly devolved into off-topic medical and a few natural-history items, although there was one relevant book review lurking one set of ‘the first 100’ results, and a possibly-relevant chapter.
+On both search types the results rapidly devolved into off-topic medical and a few natural-history items, although there was one relevant book review lurking in one set of ‘the first 100’ results, plus a possibly-relevant chapter.
 Sadly the review article was found to be on the ‘academia-only’ service Project Muse, and as such all but the first page was blocked to the public.
 The book chapter on “Tourism and culture in Mongolia” was perhaps at Elsevier, but on arrival Elsevier’s link gave the response that “Your request cannot be processed at this time”, presumably due to my lack of log-on credentials.

 If Dimensions had been in my recent group-test based on these keywords, it would have been nowhere in the rankings, with a score of “1” for “Translocal English in the linguascape of Mongolian popular music”.
 And even then it’s a marginal result, and so I would have been being charitable to Dimensions.